StarOfDoom/RotMGScripts/README.md

 # RotMGScripts

 Hotkey scripts to edit RotMG commands at the press of a button.
-Only works on 059's client.
 Inspired by the AHK script that has been floating around.

+**Only works on 059's client, has not been tested with steam.**

 ## Getting Started

-Download a release version from [releases](https://github.com/StarOfDoom/RotMGScripts/releases), extract to an empty folder, and run the .exe to get started.
+Download a release version from [releases](https://github.com/StarOfDoom/RotMGScripts/releases), extract to an empty folder, and run the .exe.
+Run 059's client and create the scripts with the settings you'd like, has only been tested with the .swf Flashplayer version.
+If you renamed the flashplayer process, ensure to change the name to your current flashplayer's name.

 ## Building the Source